ralmnsk/tommultimodule2/README.md

 *The topsecret pages is controlled by second level filter.*

-*The type of application database is mysql.*
+*The type of an application database is mysql.*

 *It is used cobertura for viewing testing coverage of the project.*